 The coefficients of the foundation springs and dashpots representing the soil-caisson interaction of the cable anchorages were computed using SASSI.
-The computed frequency-dependent stiffness coefficients in the longitudinal direction of the bridge for the Manhattan and Brooklyn Cable Anchorages are shown in Figure 9.
+The computed frequency-dependent stiffness coefficients in the longitudinal direction of the bridge for the Manhattan Cable Anchorages are shown in Figure 10.

-Fig. 9 Stiffness coefficients a) Manhattan Cable Anchorage, MCA, b) Brooklyn Cable Anchorage, BCA, obtained from SASSI, compared with stiffness coefficients obtained from stiffness equations for shallow foundations.
+Fig. 10 Stiffness coefficients for the Manhattan Cable Anchorage, MCA, obtained from SASSI, compared with stiffness coefficients obtained from stiffness equations for shallow foundations

-Included in Figure 9 are the stiffness coefficients computed based on simple stiffness equations for shallow foundations suggested by Gazetas (1991).
+Included in Figure 10 are the stiffness coefficients computed based on simple stiffness equations for shallow foundations suggested by Gazetas (1991).
 Typically, within the frequency range of relevance to the anchorages (greater than 2 Hz), the simple equations overestimate the stiffness coefficients for the two cable anchorages.
-For example, the stiffness coefficient from the simple equations, for the Brooklyn Cable Anchorage with a fundamental period of 0.47 seconds (frequency of 2.2 Hz), is higher (by 60%) than the value computed from SASSI.
-This difference is not very large considering the approximations inherent in the formulations of the stiffness equations.
-However, because of the very stiff nature of the cable anchorage and the high frequency content of the earthquake motions, such overestimation of the stiffness would have resulted in the underestimation (by 40%) of the intensity of the motion experienced in the global analysis at the Brooklyn Cable Anchorage location, as is shown in Figure 10.
+For example, the stiffness coefficient from the simple equations, for the Manhattan Cable Anchorage with a fundamental period of 0.37 seconds (frequency of 2.7 Hz), is higher than the value computed from SASSI by a factor of 2.
+Such overestimation of the stiffness would have resulted in the underestimation (by 40%) of the intensity of the motion experienced in the global analysis at the cable anchorage locations.